About · Background · Experience

 • • Modernization & legacy system migration

-• • Stakeholder alignment across finance, ops, tech
+• • Working across finance, ops, and tech

 • • Risk identification & dependency mapping